coder/coder/docs/templates/parameters.md

 }
 ```

-It is allowed to modify the mutability state anytime.
-In case of emergency, template authors can temporarily allow for changing immutable parameters to fix an operational issue, but it is not
+You can modift a parameter's `mutable` attribute state anytime.
+In
+case of emergency, you can temporarily allow for changing immutable
+parameters to fix an operational issue, but it is not advised to
-advised to overuse this opportunity.
+overuse this opportunity.

 ## Ephemeral parameters

-Ephemeral parameters are introduced to users in the form of "build options."
-This functionality can be used to model
+Ephemeral parameters are introduced to users in the form of "build
+options."
+This functionality can be used to model specific behaviors
-specific behaviors within a Coder workspace, such as reverting to a previous image, restoring from a volume snapshot, or
+within a Coder workspace, such as reverting to a previous image,
-building a project without utilizing cache.
+restoring from a volume snapshot, or building a project without
+utilizing cache.

-As these parameters are ephemeral in nature, subsequent builds will proceed in the standard manner.
+As these parameters are ephemeral in nature, subsequent builds will
+proceed in the standard manner.

 ```hcl
 data "coder_parameter" "force_rebuild" {